steve12345585/SnipeOffice/README.md

 ## Overview

-You can develop for LibreOffice in one of two ways, one recommended and one much less so.
+You can develop for SnipeOffice in one of two ways, one recommended and one much less so.
 First the somewhat less recommended
 way: it is possible to use the SDK to develop an extension, for which you can read the [API docs](https://api.libreoffice.org/)